Malukah: YouTube and video game soundtracks

 In November 2011, shortly after the release of The Elder Scrolls V: Skyrim, her cover version of the game's song The Dragonborn Comes went viral.
 The video was reposted on the IGN YouTube channel as well as gaming-related websites and became quickly popular.
-The original video on her own channel has over 23 million views, while the version on IGN's channel has over 17 million views by February 2020.
+The original video on her own channel has over 27 million views, while the version on IGN's channel has over 18 million views by February 2025.
 This and other popular videos, including songs set to music from the Mass Effect, Halo and The Witcher game series helped her to obtain work in the video game industry.

 She was commissioned to provide vocals for songs for the game Call of Duty: Black Ops II in 2012, The Banner Saga franchise (collaborating with Austin Wintory, Taylor Davis and Peter Hollens).
 In 2014, she composed and sang the ingame NPC bard songs and the end credits song Beauty of Dawn for the MMORPG Elder Scrolls Online.
 She was invited to be a part of an upcoming symphony project by video game composer Jeremy Soule, The Northerner.
 She provided vocals for music in the short film The Forge, collaborating with Austin Wintory and Tina Guo.
 She worked with Peter Hollens on a cover version of the Civilization IV Theme (originally composed by Christopher Tin) Baba Yetu.
 Together they also worked on a cover of Lullaby of Woe, a song from the Witcher 3 soundtrack.
 Her vocals were featured in the song Outside the Realm in the 2nd season Stranger Things soundtrack.
 The song was originally composed by Big Giant Circles for the video game There Came an Echo and was reused as thematic music for this purpose.
 She also worked with Miracle of Sound on his popular song Legends of the Frost based on the video game The Elder Scrolls V: Skyrim.
 She is featured on the Call of Duty: Black Ops 3 soundtrack.
 She provided vocal effects for the game Far Cry Primal working with BAFTA award-winning composer Jason Graves.
 Recently, she contributed to the soundtracks of the video games Call of Duty: Black Ops 4 and the PlayStation 4 Virtual reality game Moss.
 She and other musicians were invited by CD Projekt musical director Marcin Przybyłowicz to participate in a music video that recreates The Witcher 3: Wild Hunt main theme to celebrate the game's 5th anniversary in 2020.
-Lately, she contributed vocals to music to the game The Pathless and worked on vocal editing the Call of Duty: Black Ops Cold War song Alone.
+Lately, she contributed vocals to music to the game The Pathless, worked on vocal editing in Call of Duty: Black Ops Cold War for the song Alone, and contributed both vocals and vocal editing for multiple tracks in Call of Duty: Black Ops 6.